Caeldeth/loures/Philosophy/Aeife-The-Transaction-of-Loures.md

 With her place in the modern world and society contrasting strongly to the image Loures transfixed on the people in history, an overwhelming desire to reclaim that power resulted.
-Once dominating the steps of its people�s destiny, she has found to her dismay that her influence has slowly dwindled compared to the rising light of the Aisling population.
+Once dominating the steps of its people's destiny, she has found to her dismay that her influence has slowly dwindled compared to the rising light of the Aisling population.
 As other scholars have put it simply, she has, among the eyes of the cruelly wronged mundanes in Undine and